-On Thursday afternoon, the Polity Committee approved POL-01 (the Olympia overture), with amendment, and passed it along for the full assembly to vote on next week.
+On Thursday afternoon, the PC(USA) Polity Committee approved the Olympia Overture(POL-01), with amendment, and passed it along for the full assembly to vote on next week.

-The committee evaluated the overture carefully, with great thought, and much debate, choosing to divide the original motion and address what the committee saw as two separate issues.
+The committee carefully evaluated the Olympia Overture, which expands the Book of Order language around non-discrimination and questions for ordination.
+With great thought and much debate, they chose to divide the original motion and address what the committee saw as two separate issues.

-Robert Lowry, pastor of Westover Hills Presbyterian Church, Little Rock, Arkansas, expressed concern about the overture’s second part.
+Robert Lowry, pastor of Westover Hills Presbyterian Church, Little Rock, Arkansas, expressed concern about the Olympia Overture’s second part.

 “Fundamentalism is wrong, even when I happen to agree with the fundamentals.
 [The second part of the POL-01] opens the door to weaponizing our polity. … While much has been said about whether this overture includes a litmus test or not, only time may tell.”